 While banks love to tout their zero introductory APR deals, many lenders have instituted new service fees that may seem unfamiliar if you haven't transferred a balance since 2008.
 Fifteen of the cards in our survey charge an upfront, 3 percent balance transfer fee.
 BankAmericard Visa charges the highest minimum balance transfer fee at $10, while Citi and U.S. Bank require at least a $5 fee on their cards.
 None of the offers in our survey impose a cap on the fees they charge for balance transfers.

-The Slate from Chase card has an introductory balance transfer offer where you pay no balance transfer fee for balance transfers completed within 60 days of account opening.
+The Chase Slate card has an introductory balance transfer offer where you pay no balance transfer fee for balance transfers completed within 60 days of account opening.
 The balance transfer fee after that is 3 percent with a minimum of $5.
-PenFed Promise Visa also offers no balance transfer fee, making its promotional 4.99 percent fixed APR especially attractive to consumers who want to pay down credit card debt over a period of more than two years.
+PenFed Promise Visa also offers no balance transfer fee, making its promotional balance transfer APR especially attractive to consumers who want to pay down credit card debt over a period of two years.

 Three tips to preserve your cash after a balance transfer